 A variation has the third man arrive, have the task explained to him, and choose death after some consideration.
 The natives then proceed to execute him in the traditional way, by inserting a fatal number of pineapples into his anus.

 There's a Christmas joke that an angel approaches Santa Claus while he's in a bad mood and asks "Where should I put the Christmas Tree?"
 As you might have guessed, Santa's reply was something along the lines of "Stick it up your ass!" ...and that's why the angel goes on top of the Christmas tree every year.

-One version were he asks for it saying "Oi, fatty!
-Where should a stick this?"
+One version has him asking for it by saying "Oi, fatty!
+Where should I stick this?"